-When a furnace is installed so that supply ducts carry air circulated by the furnace to areas outside the space containing the furnace, the return air must also be handled by a duct(s) scaled to the furnace casing and terminating outside the space containing the furnace.
-This is to prevent drawing possible hazardous combustion products to the circulated air.
+When a furnace is installed so that supply ducts carry air circulated by the furnace to areas outside the space containing the furnace, the return air must also be handled by a duct(s) sealed to the furnace casing and terminating outside the space containing the furnace.
+This it to prevent drawing possible hezardous combustion products to the circulated air.